 This is what the last half mile and the last few hundred feet of elevation gain look like

-The trail up to this point was walkable without having to use your hands
+The trail up to this point did not require you to use your hands

 Past this point there are several sections of chains that are secured to posts that are anchored in the rock